Cold Chain Compliance: Essential Practices & Guidelines

 When it comes to environmental monitoring, these industries share the same challenges.
 The list below describes their pain points in order of priority.

 Exposure to environmental conditions outside the tested stability range can degrade products.
 Degradation and product spoilage is an extreme financial burden on companies.
 Additionally, legal ramifications and the corresponding public response can easily disrupt, if not destroy, a business.
-Therefore, the top priority is protecting their products and samples through environmental monitoring and controls.
+Therefore, the top priority is protecting their products and samples through environmental monitoring and temperature control.

 Humidity causes desterilization, irreversible destabilization, decomposition, disintegration, contamination, and oxidative degradation.
 When a product is exposed to humidity, it could become sticky or crumble, jeopardizing the production machinery.
 When utilizing moisture-permeable packaging containers, consideration should be given to the stability of the contents under high humidity conditions.

-Similar to humidity, temperature can also negatively affect product quality.
+Similar to humidity, temperature can also negatively affect product quality and stability.
 Certain temperatures can change chemical properties.
 Chemical spoilage and physical changes like visible mold growth, changes in colorization, texture, or smell can negatively affect the drug.
 Certain temperatures foster the growth of microorganisms.
 Proteins decompose depending on time and temperature — the higher the temperature, the faster they fall apart.
 Gel turns to liquid at high temperatures.
 Proteins are also sensitive to water and moisture, which compromises potency and effectiveness, and it jeopardizes chemical stability.

 The industries previously mentioned rely heavily on the quality of chemical and biological products, both of which are affected by temperature and humidity.
 During development and manufacturing, a temperature and humidity sensor is an essential instrument to ensure a product or sample is safe and effective for public use.